 It’s a good few months until Strictly season, and yet we’re already talking about the line-up for the new series.

-With the news that Strictly staple Pasha Kovalev is leaving the show for pastures new, fans are wondering whether a brand new professional dancer will be cast to replace him.
+With the news that Strictly staple Pasha Kovalev has left the show for pastures new, fans are wondering whether a brand new professional dancer will be cast to replace him.

-But former Strictly pro James Jordan believes there should only be one man for the job – Neil Jones, husband of Strictly dancer Katya Jones, who is yet to have a celebrity partner on the series.
+But former Strictly pro James Jordan believes Neil Jones is “100 per cent” the man for the job having never been partnered with a celebrity on the series.

-Jordan, who will be in with a chance of being crowned Dancing on Ice champion this weekend, explained Jones would be the right choice, adding he was surprised he hadn’t competed on the show before.
+Jordan, who was crowned Dancing on Ice champion earlier this year, believes Jones would be the right choice, and added he was surprised he hadn’t competed before.

-Speaking to RadioTimes.com at the Dancing on Ice finale press day, the 40-year-old said, “Neil is amazing.
-He should have a celebrity partner 100%.
+Speaking to RadioTimes.com earlier this year, he said: “Neil is amazing.
+He should have a celebrity partner 100 per cent.

 “He has competitively been ranked higher than anyone, he’s a great choreographer, he’s also British, so I just know he’ll be fantastic for the show.”